-- reserve power products, which are used for backup power for the continuous operation of critical applications in telecommunications systems, uninterruptible power systems, or "UPS" applications for computer and computer-controlled systems, and other specialty power applications, including security systems, premium starting, lighting and ignition applications, in switchgear, electrical control systems used in electric utilities, large-scale energy storage, energy pipelines, in commercial aircraft, satellites, military aircraft, submarines, ships and tactical vehicles; and - motive power products, which are used to provide power for manufacturing, warehousing and other material handling equipment, primarily electric industrial forklift trucks, mining equipment, and diesel locomotive starting and other rail equipment.
+- reserve power products, which are used for backup power for the continuous operation of critical applications in telecommunications systems, uninterruptible power systems, or "UPS" applications for computer and computer-controlled systems, and other specialty power applications, including security systems, premium starting, lighting and ignition applications, in switchgear, electrical control systems used in electric utilities, large-scale energy storage, energy pipelines, in commercial aircraft, satellites, military aircraft, submarines, ships and tactical vehicles, as well as thermally managed cabinets and enclosures for electronic equipment and batteries; and - motive power products, which are used to provide power for manufacturing, warehousing and other material handling equipment, primarily electric industrial forklift trucks, mining equipment, and diesel locomotive starting and other rail equipment.

 All smelters identified as processing our Battery Conflict Mineral received a "conflict-free" designation from CFSI and continue to participate in its "conflict-free" smelter program.
-Based upon our due diligence, we had not received any information which lead us to believe that the countries of origin of such Battery Conflict Mineral, other than scrap or recycled sources, to be the Covered Countries.

 Battery Chargers.
 Our battery chargers are used with both reserve power products and motive power products, as each are described above.
 As a downstream consumer of electronics components and due in large part to the complexity of the electronics supply chain, our suppliers were unable to provide us with information to enable us to identify the source, whether recycled or scrap, of, or facilities that process, the Electronics Conflict Minerals that are present in the electronic circuit boards we use for our battery chargers.
-Accordingly, we cannot identify the country of origin of such Electronics Conflict Minerals
+Accordingly, we cannot identify the country of origin of such Electronics Conflict Minerals.